Christopher Sclater Millard: Second imprisonment

 In 1916, to avoid a second charge of gross indecency, Millard fled from London and spent several months on a farm in Northumberland before enlisting as a private in the Royal Fusiliers.
 He was sent to France though he was invalided back to England and discharged from the army in July 1917, whereupon he worked in the War Office as a decipherer of telegram.

 In January 1918, he was arrested and charged with gross indecency.
 He was found guilty and sentenced to a twelve-month sentence in Wormwood Scrubs though the judge spared him hard labour on account of his ill health.
 Millard's second conviction emboldened Douglas to publicly denounce Ross in court during Maud Allan's libel trial against the right-wing conspiracy theorist Noel Pemberton Billing.
 Ross died that October while Millard was still in prison.

-Later life
+Later life and death

 After his release, Millard began a new occupation as a dealer of antiquarian books and rare manuscripts, doing business from his wooden bungalow at 8 Abercorn Place in St John's Wood.
 It was there that Millard first mentioned the novel Hadrian the Seventh to A. J. A. Symons, thus sparking Symons' "experiment in biography", The Quest for Corvo, a celebrated study of Frederick Rolfe.

 In 1922, through a friendship with the young Anthony Powell, himself a keen collector, Millard began compiling materials for a bibliography of the artist and publisher Claud Lovat Fraser, which appeared the following year.

 Millard died of an aneurysm at the Hospital of St John and St Elizabeth, London on 21 November 1927, and was buried at St Mary's Catholic Cemetery, Kensal Green.